 There are many free organisations out there that you can contact for more advice if you need it, including our Advice Service.
 They also have useful resources to help you manage your debts and contact your creditors, if needs be.
 It’s best to get help as soon as there’s a problem, or ideally as soon as you think you might have a problem paying your debts in the future.

-You can also contact the following places:
+You can contact the following places for support:

 UCL Student Funding Advisor